Does your Lead-to-Order process produce repeatable, scalable revenue?

 One Verdict.
 No Ambiguity.

-- Six dimensions scored against sector benchmarks
+- Six dimensions scored on the L2O Index against sector benchmarks

-- Quarterly revenue cost of architectural gaps — calculated from the company's own data
+- Quarterly revenue cost of architectural gaps, calculated from the company's own data

-- Specific structural findings per dimension, with operator annotations
+- Specific structural findings per dimension with operator annotations

 - Sequenced remediation roadmap to Revenue Machine